 This is unfortunate, because there is clearly a place for traditional medicine in our healthcare toolkit.
 See, for example, Clinical Research of Traditional Chinese Medicine Needs to Develop Its Own System of Core Outcome Sets.
 This is an interesting proposal for introducing Core Outcome Sets as an alternative to establishing endpoints that would not typically be acceptable in the design of a clinical trial.

-As with any healthcare scare, snake oil sales are going through the roof since COVID-19 hit.
-Suddenly, everyone cures or prevents COVID-19, and they’re willing to let you in on the secret; for a price.
+As with any healthcare nightmare, snake oil sales are going through the roof since COVID-19 hit.
+Suddenly, everyone cures or prevents COVID-19, and they’re willing to let you in on the secret.